 According to Figure 4 and Table 1, the models using image features with aggregated Brix information are the optimal choices among all the attribute combinations.
 The models could reduce the RMSE by up to 28.8% and 18.9% from the empirical baseline and the conventional baseline respectively.
-Compare to the image data, the environmental information has shown to be more relevant for the models to learn from, yet they lack the capability to tell fruit-to-fruit variances.
+Compared to the image data, the environmental information has shown to be more relevant for the models to learn from, yet they lack the capability to tell fruit-to-fruit variances.
 Compared to using data from a sole source, a mixed-use of both could lead to an accuracy improvement of 10.0% and 6.2%, respectively.

 Compared to other research in the field, we included multiple types of data to build machine-learning models.
-Our models show competitive performances in the sweetness prediction of strawberries [RMSE 1.2 from Sun et al. (2017), MSE 0.95 from
+Our models show competitive performances in the sweetness prediction of strawberries (RMSE 1.2 from Sun et al. (2017), RMSE 1.18 from Amoriello et al. (2022), MSE 0.95 from Cho et al. (2019)) while using in-field data collected more easily-acquired devices.
+On top of that, the dataset that we collected for pursuing this research is also useful for more research in this field.